-As a society, as a community, as a village we've literally fallen asleep at the wheel.
-My generation, those born in the mid to late 1950's, to the early 1960's have handed our children a world worse off than the world given to us by our parents.
-So anyone over the age of 40 owes this current generation its sincerest apology for the mess we've made.
-My prayer is that we will be forgiven for the terribly poor job we've done at providing a society where our young people can reasonably expect to grow old...
+As a society, as a community, as a Village we've literally fallen asleep at the wheel.
+My generation (those born in the mid to late 1950's to the early 1960's) have handed our children a world worse off than the world given us by our parents.
+So, anyone over the age of 40 truly owes the current generation a sincere apology for the mess we've made.
+I pray we will be forgiven for the terrible job we've done at building a society that our young people can reasonably expect to simply just, Live!

-The senseless killing among us is due in part to a village that has turned a blind's eye to the problem.
-Most of us have buried our heads in the sand hoping and praying that it simply goes away.
-My question to you at this moment in time is: how's that working out for you?
+The senseless killing is due in part to a village that has turned a blind eye to the problem.
+Far to many of us have buried our heads in the sand hoping and praying that our problems simply go away.
+My question to you at this moment is how's that been working for you?